secure-compilation/SECOMP/README.md

 ## Back-translation

-The `ccs-backtranslation` branch contains the back-translation proof.
-Use `make proof` to replay the proof.

-The proof is complete.
-This proof is done in a slightly more complex setting where system calls can belong to particular compartments.
-Also some recent changes to the `ccs-main` branch are not yet integrated.

-The memory deltas are defined in the file `security/MemoryDelta.v`.

-The informative events (called `bundled_events`), and the intermediate language characterizing the well-formedness of informative traces (`ir_step`) are defined in `security/BtAsm.v`.
-The proof going from RISC-V assembly to the intermediate language is called `asm_to_ir`.

-The `security/Backtranslation.v` contains the implementation of the back-translation function, `gen_program`.

-The `security/BacktranslationProof.v` contains the proof of correctness of the back-translation, starting from the intermediate language: `ir_to_clight`.

-The `security/BacktranslationProof2.v` contains the complete proof from assembly to Clight: `backtranslation_proof`.

 ### Systematic testing the compilation of the back-translation (Assumption 1)

 For this part, build the compiler on branch `ccs-main` following the general